elishacook/landho/README.md

 It's important to note that `after` hooks are never called for feed events.

 ### WebSocket integration

 Landho can expose services over web sockets.
+You can write your own clients but there is also a [landho-client](https://github.com/elishacook/landho-client) that uses native web sockets.

 Here is an example using [ws](https://github.com/websockets/ws).

 ```js
 var landho = require('landho'),